FAQ

 1. When will Arctic sea ice disappear?

-Looking at sea ice extent alone is deceptive, as volume has been decreasing even more dramatically.
-The thinner the sea ice gets, the bigger the chance that the increasingly intense and frequent storms will smash it to pieces, leaving only a small rim of ice along the edges of Greenland.
+- Why volume?
+It makes sense to look at volume, because the thinner the sea ice will get, the bigger the chance will be that the increasingly intense and frequent storms will smash it to pieces, leaving only a small rim of ice along the edges of Greenland and Ellesmere island.

 2. What makes Arctic sea ice retreat so rapidly?